ThomasLadder/Object-Recognition-Facial-Recognition/README.md

 The main adjustment I have made to the model is a single change in labeling.
 I changed the label of "cell phone" to "gun", which means every time the model recognizes a cell phone, it will label it as "gun".
 This is to get conversation started by framing an example of a deadly mistake that real humans have made.

 ## Facial-Recongition
 Facial-Recognition will be ran on Macbook Pro.
-Facial-Recognition uses FacialRecognition.py and TakePic.py.
+Facial-Recognition uses FaceDetection.py and TakePic.py.
 Demo requires Tensorflow, OpenCV, and Dlib.

 ### Usage
 This demo uses two scripts, FaceDetection.py and TakePic.py.
-Both are located in the FacialDetection directory.
+Both are located in the FacialRecogntion directory.
 Navigate to the FacialDetection directory to begin:
 ```
 cd FacialDetection
 ```
 Run the FaceDetection.py script.

+#### FaceDetection.py
 The script will take up to 30 seconds to get started.
 A camera window will pop up.
 The camera will draw a green box around any person it recognizes.
-The camera should recognize a person if their photo is in the myImages folder.
+The camera should recognize a person if their photo is in the facialImages folder.
 It will label them as whatever the image is named in the folder.
 Press "q" to quit.

-To enter a new person into the myImages folder using the webcam, run TakePic.py.
+The facialImages folder is located in the FacialRecognition folder.
+To enter a new person into the facialImages folder using the webcam, run TakePic.py.

+#### TakePic.py
 This will bring up another camera window.
 To take a picture, press the spacebar.
 The camera window will freeze, and the terminal will ask you to enter your name.
 Note that the Terminal may be hidden behind the camera window.
 Once a name is entered, the image will be saved to the facialImages folder, and it will be named whatever you entered.
 When the camera recognizes you with FacialRecognition.py, this is the name that will pop up.
+You can take additional pictures while the window is still open.
+Press "q" to quit.

-### Information
+### facialImages Info
-The myImages folder will be filled with photos of celebrities and random people found from a database online.
+The facialImages folder will be filled with photos of celebrities and random people found from a database online.
 It is possible that someone could be misidentified.
 If a person does not have a photo in the facialImages folder, it is likely they will be misidentified, especially if the model strictness has been lowered.

 ### Adjusting Strictness
 On line 10 of FaceDetection.py: